kwohlfahrt/computer-notes/src/guides/gpg.rst

 A key can be created with an expiry date.
 This in itself does `not` provide additional security - if an attacker has the certification secret key, they can use it to modify the expiry date.
-However, it is useful if the original private key is lost along with its `revokation certificate <Revocation_>`_, as no-one will attempt to use it after the expiry date.
+However, it is useful if the original private key is lost along with its `revocation certificate <key-revocation_>`_, as no-one will attempt to use it after the expiry date.

+.. _key-revocation:

 Revocation
 ----------